EM debt crisis around the corner

 (chart)

 “We focus on the 80+ sovereigns with sovereign bonds outstanding.
 The profile of the 75th percentile of the debt-to-GDP distribution is a good place to look for risks of widening stress; it increased dramatically, from 45% in 2010 to 68% in 2019.
-And then it rocketed to 83% after the Covid-crisis and supply shocks,” says Sterne.
+And then it rocketed to 83% after the COVID-crisis and supply shocks,” says Sterne.

-And the first defaults are already appearing including Russia, Sri Lanka, Ukraine, and Zambia, which is a twenty year high, but still below the defaults that followed the stagflation episode in the 1970s to cause financial crises in the 1980s.
+And the first defaults are already appearing, including Russia, Sri Lanka, Ukraine and Zambia, which is a 20-year high, but still below the defaults that followed the stagflation episode in the 1970s and that went on to cause financial crises in the 1980s.

 (chart)

-The situation is even worse than these data suggest, Sterne argues as defaults come at the end of a period of distress, but the prices on the bonds are forward looking and the price of EM debt has already jumped to 25-year highs with the dollar-denominated debt of around 25 EM sovereigns trading at yields of more than 1000 bps since the start of this year.
+The situation is even worse than this data suggests, Sterne argues, as defaults come at the end of a period of distress, but the prices on the bonds are forward looking and the price of EM debt has already jumped to 25-year highs, with the dollar-denominated debt of around 25 EM sovereigns trading at yields of more than 1,000 bps since the start of this year.

 (chart)

 The 1980s experience reveals how defaults can come in waves triggered by a terms-of-trade shock.
-Most commodity producers defaulted at least once during that period, Oxford reports.
+Most commodity producers defaulted at least once during that period, Oxford Economics reports.

 “This time the impact is less focused on any particular group of economies.
-Commodity importers have suffered the biggest negative terms-of trade-shock, but all EMs suffered under Covid and generalised struggles in the global economy, including the fallout from Russia's war on Ukraine,” says Sterne.
+Commodity importers have suffered the biggest negative terms-of-trade shock, but all EMs suffered under Covid and generalised struggles in the global economy, including the fallout from Russia's war on Ukraine,” says Sterne.

 Composition matters